jestjs/jest/README.md

 - **All dependencies are mocked by default**.
 Test only the modules you intend to, nothing more.
 Don't do integration testing by mistake.

 - **Integrated with require()**.
 Easily control the output of `require()` within your test environment.
-You don't have to refactor your code to use manual injection (including DI) in order to make it testable.
+You don't have to refactor your code to use injection (including DI) in order to make it testable.

 And some goodies: